Rural Health Research Gateway

 • Medicare Physician Payment Policy and the Rural Perspective (Final Report)

-During the past six years, the RUPRI Center has examined the effects of Medicare payment changes on rural physician practice revenue.
-Despite the apparently tenuous association between Medicare physician payment policy and physician practice decision making, we infer that changes to practice revenue potentially affect physician decisions regarding rural practice.
-This report presents the results of the RUPRI Center's work and provides a framework for understanding this continuing policy question.
+The RUPRI Center has examined the effects of Medicare payment changes on rural physician practice revenue.
+We infer that changes to practice revenue potentially affect physician decisions regarding rural practice.
+This report presents the results of the center's work and provides a framework for understanding this continuing policy question.

 • Medicare Physician Payment: Impacts of Changes on Rural Physicians

-Overview of the effects of the Medicare Prescription Drug, Improvement, and Modernization Act (MMA) of 2003 on physician payment rates in rural areas.
-Discusses the impact of creating a floor of 1.00 in the geographic practice cost index (GPCI) for work expense and the effects of the Medicare incentive payment (MIP) for providing services in shortage areas and of the bonus for practicing in a physician scarcity area.
+This policy brief provides an overview of the effects of the Medicare Prescription Drug, Improvement, and Modernization Act of 2003 on physician payment rates in rural areas.
+The brief discusses the effects of the Medicare incentive payment for providing services in shortage areas and of the bonus for practicing in a physician scarcity area.